It began with a vision…

 The Story Lives on...

-The work of The Kiva Center now operates throughout Colorado, providing local school outreach programs, homeschool enrichment, summer camp enrichment, and family learning experiences.
+The work of The Kiva Center now operates throughout Colorado, providing local school outreach programs, homeschool enrichment, and free after school programming in Westwood neighborhood in Denver.
 This work ignites a passion in our students to preserve and regenerate the natural environment by exploring the outdoors, planting permaculture gardens, sharing their stories through theater, learning traditional living skills with their families, and making lifelong community connections.

 In early 2017, The Kiva Center officially became a 501c3 non-profit, and within the first 9 months, we are proud to report that our programs reached nearly 600 students.
 That number is growing everyday!